mitchvm/tabnav/test_files/markdown04_markup_like.md

 | 2020-09-14 |  2 | ██                         |
 | 2020-09-15 |  - |                            |

-The cells with only a "-" in them match the line separator regex.
+The cells with only a "-" in them match the markup cell regex.